simiyu17/task-cards-api/README.md

 ## How to start the application
 - Docker.
-    - Change directory to app and run `docker-compose up -d --build` the first time or just `docker-compose up -d`.
+    - Change directory to app and run `docker-compose up -d --build` the first time.
+    - Or just `docker-compose up -d` if you already have images created.
     - The second command assumes you have images and containers already build but the first one start by building the images before creating containers from them.
+    - Run `docker-compose down` to stop the containers

 - Build jar and run.
     - Update database settings in [src/main/resources/application.properties](./src/main/resources/application.properties) to match the database you want to use
-    - Change directory and run `./gradlew clean -x test bootJar`
+    - Change directory to app directory and run `./gradlew clean -x test bootJar` to generate jar file while skipping test
-    - Then run `java -jar build/libs/cards-1.0.0.jar`
+    - Then run `java -jar build/libs/cards-1.0.0.jar` to start the application

-- From the IDE.
-    - Update database settings in [src/main/resources/application.properties](./src/main/resources/application.properties) to match the database you want to use
-    - If your IDE can run a spring boot application, then run it from IDE.

 ## API usage from local machine
 - Go to your browser and access the API documentation at